Avnerus/ma_thesis/thesis.md

 ![HITODAMA: Face plastic backbone, with the help of Anderson Sudario.](images/face-backbone.png){#fig:face-backbone width=70%}

 ### Modular expression system
 For the purpose of researching and testing bio-inspired and organically actuating facial expressions, a novel system is presented.
 The system consists of a base rigid structure with multiple modular extensions that enclose the soft pneumatic actuators (see [@fig:expression-system]).
 The enclosures can be freely added, removed and rotated within the upper 180 degree range of the face until the desired expression is achieved.
-Once inflated, the actuators protrude a part of the facial skin, creating a facial expression (see [@fig:expression-example]).
+Once inflated, the actuators are restricted by the enclosures such that they expand only toward the face and protrude a part of the skin, creating a facial expression (see [@fig:expression-example]).

 Additionally, an enclosure for a mouth actuator is added into the structure.
 The enclosure is printed using NinjaFlex flexible filament [@ninjatek_ninjatek_2019] to further refine the movement of the mouth.